On most days, I find it tough to get my daughter to eat five servings of fruits and vegetables per day.

 Reusable plastic straws work better for spearing fruit than cocktail sticks or skewers because they don’t have a pointed edge.
 Or use cocktail sticks with balls on the end to spear fruit.

 These snacks are festive and if you make them for a group, the kids can take the straws home with them.

 It’s amazing how something so simple can put a smile on their faces.

 Keep Cookie Cutters of all Sizes on Hand

-Not all of these healthy snack ideas will work 100% of the time, but it’s up to us, as parents, to do whatever we can to encourage healthy eating habits.
-Fortunately, there’s help if you need it.
+These healthy snack ideas will work 100% of the time, but it’s up to us, as parents, to do whatever we can to encourage healthy eating habits.